-Content remains king and Google places it among the top three ranking factors.
+Content remains king, and Google places it among the top three ranking factors.
 There is a need to stay updated on the latest Google algorithms to ensure that your content is working for you.
-Your website is like wheels, and without an engine, you will be pedalling without making any progress.
+Your website is like wheels; without an engine, you will be pedaling without making any progress.
 While many businesses have embraced the use of content, not many are harnessing the benefits that Search Engine Optimisation offers.

-Here is our comprehensive checklist on how to optimise content to generate leads and sales.
+Here is our comprehensive checklist on how to optimize content to generate leads and sales.

 - Have an SEO Content Strategy

 To reap the benefits of SEO, you need to treat it as a crucial component of your marketing efforts.
 Many businesses make the mistake of using SEO as a mere promotional tool.
-However, this needs to be an on-going endeavour if you are to harness all the benefits.
+However, this must be an ongoing endeavor to harness all the benefits.
 Having an SEO content strategy ensures that you stay committed to your goals.
-The first course of action when developing the strategy is to define who your target audience is.
-Once you know your target, you can understand their language, and this will help you come up with relevant keywords.
+When developing the strategy, the first course of action is to define your target audience.
+Once you know your target, you can understand their language, which will help you develop relevant keywords.

 - Create Quality Content

 Good SEO practice is pegged on creating engaging content.
 When you engage your target audience, they will consume more of your content, which will, in turn, lead to sales.
 While content should be informative, there’s a lot more that goes into making great content.
 There are certain SEO best practices that should inform your content creation.
-Quality content is inspiring, coherent, clear, entertaining, relevant, practical, thorough, novel and educational.
-As you develop content, always remember that you are writing for people and not for search engines.
+Quality content is inspiring, coherent, clear, entertaining, relevant, practical, thorough, novel, and educational.
+As you develop content, remember that you write for people, not search engines.
 This content, therefore, needs to be shareable.
 Another best practice is to ensure that the content can be easily scanned.
-You, therefore, need to use short paragraphs, bullet points, bold texts and callouts to make it digestible.
+You, therefore, need to use short paragraphs, bullet points, bold texts, and callouts to make it digestible.

 - Create Appropriate Content

-When creating content remember that there are many other websites competing for leads and customers.
-Your website needs to stand out, and one way is to ensure that your content is not marred by typos and grammatical errors.
+When creating content, remember that many other websites compete for leads and customers.
+Your website needs to stand out, and one way is to ensure that typos and grammatical errors do not mar your content.
 Poorly written content reduces the credibility of your business.
 While your content should not be too complicated, it should exhibit professionalism.
-It is also important to create citations and hyperlink to authority sites.
+It is also vital to create citations and hyperlinks to authority sites.
 This helps to add to the credibility of your work.
 It also shows that you are serious about what you do.
 Correct content should also be fact-checked.
 Do not state facts or statistics that you cannot back.

-Keyword optimisation needs to be handled with care.
-For starters, establish the keywords to use and plan how you will spread them out in the articles or blog posts.
-It is good practice to have the keywords in the title so that they can be easily found by search engines.
+Keyword optimization needs to be handled with care.
+For starters, establish the keywords to use and plan how to spread them in the articles or blog posts.
+Having the keywords in the title is good practice so that search engines can easily find them.
 The rest of the keywords should be well spread out in the content you are creating.
-While content should be optimised for keywords, you should avoid keyword stuffing.
-This will reflect badly on the search engines.
-Another important aspect when optimising content is to use the keywords naturally.
+While content should be optimized for keywords, you should avoid keyword stuffing.
+This will reflect poorly on the search engines.
+Another essential aspect when optimizing content is to use the keywords naturally.
 Most content developers make the mistake of forcing keywords to try and fit in a number of keywords in their text.
-If you are outsourcing content creation, ensure that you do not compromise on keyword usage.
+If outsourcing content creation, ensure that you do not compromise on keyword usage.
 The keywords need to appear natural and organic.

-SEO is a tried and tested way to increase traffic and generate sales.
+SEO Brisbane is a tried and tested way to increase traffic and generate sales.
 However, you need an ongoing strategy.
-It should not be a hit and run affair.
+It should not be a hit-and-run affair.
 It needs to be integrated into your marketing efforts.

 At one time, what is now known as ‘keyword stuffing’ was used by people wanting to rank highly in search engines.
-This is simply using an important related word over and over again in website content, so that search engines think it should be ranked highly for relevance.
-As search engines have evolved, this simply won’t work anymore, and such content will instantly be discarded as being too ‘spammy.’
-This doesn’t mean that keywords aren’t important, but that we have to expand them much more into related phrases within relevant and varied content, not simply throw them into the mix like too much salt!
+This is simply using an important related word over and over again in website content so that search engines think it should be rated highly for relevance.
+As search engines have evolved, this won’t work anymore, and such content will instantly be discarded as being too ‘spammy.’
+This doesn’t mean that keywords aren’t necessary, but we have to expand them more into related phrases within relevant and varied content, not simply throw them into the mix like too much salt!

-We still need to build keyword ‘rich’ pages around the main topic and related concepts, but instead of repeating keywords to a formula as we used to, we now need to find keywords that make this page relevant for as many searches around a concept as possible.
-The richness of the content is as important as the richness of the key phrases.
-We still need keywords to build a concept with, but it is now more important to include terms with relationships to the main topic.
+We still need to build keyword ‘rich’ pages around the main topic and related concepts.
+Still, instead of repeating keywords to a formula as we used to, we now need to find keywords that make this page relevant for as many searches around a concept as possible.
+The richness of the content is as essential as the richness of the key phrases.
+We still need keywords to build a concept, but it is now more important to include terms with relationships to the main topic.
 When someone lands on your page about a topic, there needs to be enough scope and breadth of information.
 If users are satisfied when comparing it with competing pages, then Google should also be satisfied.
-Keyword research is still going to be important in search engine optimisation of high-quality pages or planning a content marketing strategy, but these are not just single words used repeatedly.
+Keyword research is still going to be important in search engine optimization of high-quality pages or planning a content marketing strategy.
+Still, these are not just single words used repeatedly.

-The future of SEO is in forming key phrases which are more targeted and more closely related to your specific business.
-If you are selling fresh fish in Melbourne, then you should be using key phrases such as ‘best fresh fish in Melbourne’, or ‘good fish deals in Melbourne’ far more than simply ‘fish’ or even ‘Melbourne.’
-Just as people are realising that internet activity is simply an extension and development of offline business, so the search engines are requiring more meaningful and in-depth content from a website.
-The future of SEO couldn’t possible rely on single keywords, as there is simply too much competition and the searching consumer needs more closely targeted results.
+The future of SEO is in forming key phrases that are more targeted and closely related to your specific business.
+If you are selling fresh fish in Melbourne, you should use key phrases such as ‘best fresh fish in Melbourne’ or ‘good fish deals in Melbourne’ far more than simply ‘fish’ or even ‘Melbourne.’
+Just as people realize that internet activity is merely an extension and development of offline business, search engines require more meaningful and in-depth content from a website.
+The future of SEO couldn’t rely on single keywords, as there is too much competition, and the searching consumer needs more closely targeted results.

 Content analysis is a significant part of creating and maintaining effective web content.
-It is basically an analysing approach and a process for evaluating your web content with respect to features like:
+It is an analyzing approach and a process for evaluating your web content with respect to features like:

 - Tone and voice